 In either case the oncologist may have to apply for special funding, which may or may not be accepted.

 Accessing funds for non-standard drugs

 Within England, certain cancer drugs that are not available for routine use on the NHS can be accessed via a special fund called the Cancer Drugs Fund [CDF] designed to improve access to cancer drugs.
-Currently, only Avastin® (bevacizumab) is included on the CDF listings for women with recurrent ovarian cancer who meet the criteria.
+However, as of March 2015, there are no drugs for ovarian cancer included on the CDF listings for women with recurrent ovarian cancer.

-In other UK countries, and for other drugs, Individual Patient Treatment Requests (IPTRs) or Exceptional Funding Requests (EFRs) have to be made by your oncologist.
+In other UK countries, and for drugs not available through the CDF in England, Individual Patient Treatment Requests (IPTRs) or Exceptional Funding Requests (EFRs) have to be made by your oncologist to access any non-standard drugs.
 The rates of successful applications vary widely across the UK and within individual countries.

 Occasionally drug manufacturers will run a compassionate access scheme for patients who meet certain criteria, meaning the drug company meet the cost.
 Your oncologist would need to approach the drug company.

 If you are interested in accessing new drugs:

 - Talk to your oncologist about any drugs beyond the standard ones that might be accessible.